booterbrought/minus8/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
+# serve client with hot reload at localhost:8080
 npm run dev

-# server on localhost:80
+# server on localhost:8081
 npm run dev-server

 # build for production with minification